apache/arrow/docs/source/cpp/dataset.rst

 .. _cpp-dataset-full-example:

-A Note on Transactions & ACID Guarantees
+A note on transactions & ACID guarantees
 ----------------------------------------

 The dataset API offers no transaction support or any ACID guarantees.
 This affects